CodeLouisville/webdev_c1_knowcheck_01/README.md

 To Do:

-- [ ] Add "Viewport" metatag
+- [ ] Add `Viewport` metatag
 - [ ] Center content div `<div class="hero-content">` in "Hero" section
-- [ ] Change "Hero" button :hover to match other button colors
+- [ ] Change `Hero` button :hover to match other button colors
-- [ ] Switch out cat photo in "ABOUT ME" section, with a photo of your own choosing.
+- [ ] Switch out cat photo in `ABOUT ME` section, with a photo of your own choosing.
-- [ ] BONUS: Add a "CONTACT" section below the "PROJECTS" section.
+- [ ] BONUS: Add a `CONTACT` section below the `PROJECTS` section.
 Add contact information, social media, links, embed a google map, etc..